spkumar17/notes/TR_keypoints.md

 * **terraform apply -replace:** When you use the -replace option, Terraform will plan to destroy and recreate the resource (in this case, aws_instance.web). **terraform taint:** Before Terraform 0.13, this command would manually mark a resource for replacement, and the next time terraform apply was run, the tainted resource would be replaced.
 So, terraform taint is now effectively replaced by the -replace flag in Terraform 0.13 and later.

+* the `terraform apply --refresh` option can be relevant when addressing configuration drift.
+Configuration drift occurs when the actual state of resources in the infrastructure diverges from the desired state defined in the Terraform configuration or the state file.

 1) **terraform state show** Displays the current state of a specific resource in the Terraform state file.

 2) **terraform state mv aws_instance.web aws_instance.new_web** The terraform state mv command moves a resource in the Terraform state, updating the internal tracking of that resource, but it does not make any changes to the actual infrastructure.